-A general business license allows you to operate your business within your state, county, or city.
-These licenses don’t cover specific services that your business might provide, such as healthcare, food service, or professional trades.
+Some (not all) states and local governments require you to get a general business license before you can conduct any business at all within their borders, regardless of your industry or entity type (corporation, limited liability company, sole proprietorship, partnership, etc.) These licenses don’t cover specific services that your business might provide, such as healthcare, food service, or professional trades.

 Business Licenses vs. Business Registration

-There’s a common misconception that if you’ve registered your business, you’re licensed to transact business any and all business.
+There’s a common misconception that if you’ve registered your business, you’re licensed to transact any and all business.
 It’s important to note that this is not the case.
-When you register your business, you typically file Articles of Organization or Articles of Incorporation with your Secretary of State.
+When you register your business, you typically file Articles of Organization (for a limited liability company, or LLC) or Articles of Incorporation (for a corporation) with your Secretary of State (or whatever agency in your state handles business formations).
 This allows you to legally incorporate your business or form an LLC.
 However, it doesn’t have anything to do with obtaining the licenses and permits you may need to operate a business within your industry.

 Licensing at the Federal Level